Offshore off-licence

 The Cornish Maiden (which belonged to Berriman) motored to a position 12 miles off Hartlepool, where it anchored and made ready for trade.
 By this time, a 42 m Customs cutter was waiting, and stayed in attendance throughout daylight hours.
 Hartlepool residents who came out to buy goods were followed back to shore by a Customs RHIB from the cutter.
 Potential buyers were scared off when Customs then announced that they would "seize any boat that visited" the Cornish Maiden.
 From then on, no sales were made, except to journalists and cameramen from national newspapers.
 These media people bought token amounts of goods, but on arrival onshore, these goods were either seized or extra duty demanded.
 There were no further sales, and after the cutter gave warning that another storm was imminent, the Cornish Maiden packed up and headed for port.

 The cargo was then seized again by Customs, who had obtained a magistrates' court order for the cargo to be impounded.
 On appeal at Middlesbrough Crown Court, the judge held that magistrates were wrong, and ordered the goods to be returned, saying both that the "offshore off-licence" was not unlawful and that HMRC's seizure of the cargo was wrong-headed and unconscionable.
 Customs appealed to the divisional court for an appellate review.
 On behalf of the venture, barrister Jeremy White relied on the Factortame case, arguing that HMRC's import regulations were arbitrary, restrictive and void for conflicting with the higher authority of EU law; but the divisional court, reminiscent of the majority in Liversidge v Anderson, rejected this claim and ordered the case to be reheard in Middlesbrough.
 At this second Crown Court hearing, a new judge took a rather different view, holding that Customs had been entitled to seize the cargo.
 Customs claimed that a duty-free allowance could be claimed only if one had been abroad.

-More recently, the schooner was stolen and taken to Brazil, where it was loaded with cocaine.
-It then sailed to the Cape Verde islands, where the crew (who claimed to be unaware of the presence of any contraband cargo) were arrested, convicted and given heavy jail sentences.